-- The child is not doing most of the things in the above checklist. - The child does not react to sounds. - The child does not respond to your smiles. - The child doesn't seem to enjoy playing games like peek-a-boo.
+- The child is not doing most of the things in the above checklist. - The child does not react to sounds. - The child does not respond to your smiles. - The child does not seem to enjoy playing games like peek-a-boo. - The child does not babble or try to 'talk'. - The child used to babble but stopped.